Work with catalog layers

 A catalog layer points to different items and services, helping you to better organize and manage your data.
 These items can include layers and services that have been published to ArcGIS Online.
 The references, which are catalogued and added as items in a dataset, can be visualized, filtered, and queried dynamically in maps and scenes.
-Catalog layers can be viewed in Map Viewer, and layers can be added directly to the map from the catalog layer.
+Catalog layers can be viewed in Map Viewer or Scene Viewer, and layers can be added directly to the map or scene from the catalog layer.

 Catalog layers can make it easier for users to find information.
-Instead of manually gathering and adding each dataset separately in your map, you can create a catalog layer to serve as a centralized reference point for all of your data that can be distributed and accessed more efficiently.
+Instead of manually gathering and adding each dataset separately in your map or scene, you can create a catalog layer to serve as a centralized reference point for all of your data that can be distributed and accessed more efficiently.

 Catalog layers are distinct from catalog datasets.
 Catalog datasets are created and managed in a geodatabase, and catalog layers are added to and visualized in maps and scenes.
 There can be more than one copy of the same catalog layer, but each copy of the layer references the one dataset.
 To learn more about how to create and manage catalog datasets, see Catalog layers in ArcGIS Pro.